 If you’re in the process of buying a home or plan to buy one this year, it’s important to understand what title insurance is and what it covers.
-As a home buyer, you’ll be urged to purchase owner’s title insurance, or in most cases, it will simply be added to closing costs along with the costs of lender’s title insurance.
+As a home buyer, you’ll be encouraged to purchase owner’s title insurance.
 But what exactly does owner’s title insurance cover and what’s the difference between lender’s title insurance and homeowner’s title insurance?

 What Is Owner’s Title Insurance?